JeffVandrewJr/patron/upgrades.md

 <h1>Current Version of LibrePatron: 0.6.64</h1>

-If your version is less than 0.6.64, follow the instructions below to upgrade.
+If your admin panel shows a version less than 0.6.64, follow the instructions below to upgrade.

-<h2>Upgrading to Current Version if You Originally Installed LibrePatron with luna-installer.sh</h2>
+<h3>Upgrading to Current Version if You Originally Installed LibrePatron with luna-installer.sh</h3>

 If you originally installed using the LunaNode one-click installer, upgrading is just as easy.
 You would simply SSH into your LunaNode [(click here if you forgot how to do that)](https://github.com/JeffVandrewJr/patron/blob/master/ssh.md), and then:
 ```bash